 At the end of her career, Nellie’s uniform was weighed down with medals, and in 1916 she was awarded the Royal Red Cross (1st class), a medal which is conferred upon members of the nursing services, irrespective of rank, who are 'recommended for special devotion and competency in their nursing duties'.
 She was a women of vision and energy, an excellent nurse, an able administrator and highly professional.

 @Next Practice Deakin, we’re passionate about team based care.
-Learning from our nurses and inspired by nurse leaders our whole team strives to go the extra mile and provide special devotion.
+Learning from the nurses at Next Practice Deakin and inspired by the nurse leaders who strives to go the extra mile and provide special devotion.